 Software Photo area

-I use the following two software products in the photo area.
+I use the following three software products in the photo area.

 Both pictured here